Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 This beautiful city is a mix of old and new, calm and crazy.

-There are so many things to do in Bergen that will surely satisfy every type of traveller.
+There are so many cool activities to do in Bergen that will surely satisfy every type of traveller; from families to couples and solo-travellers.

 Whether you’re after the must-do tourist scene or local insider tips; we’ve got you covered.

 Oh!
-We’ve even included our top hostel recommendation in the city;
+We’ve even included our top hostel recommendation in the city, the City Hostel.
+Scroll down to find out where to stay in Bergen.

 So what are you waiting for?